 Both the TZ100 and the L10 have been discontinued, but can regularly be found used on eBay.
 The TZ100 was replaced by the Panasonic TZ200, while the L10 does not have a direct successor.

 So how do things add up?
-Is there a clear favorite between the Panasonic TZ100 and the Panasonic L10?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Panasonic TZ100 or the Panasonic L10 – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Panasonic Lumix DMC-TZ100:

 - More detail: Offers more megapixels (20 vs 10MP) with a 44% higher linear resolution.